 The way a team plays as a whole determines its success.
 You may have the greatest bunch of individual stars in the world, but if they don’t play together, the club won’t be worth a dime.

 It is important for this country to make its people so obsessed with their own liberal individualism that they do not have time to think about a world larger than self.

-If one is not faithful to their own individuality, then they cannot by loyal to anything.
+If you cannot be faithful to your own individuality, then you cannot be loyal to anything.